 Yes, to access healthcare in Scotland you will need a valid passport or national ID card and a document that proves you have health insurance, such as the EHIC.

 Note: The EHIC is not an alternative to travel insurance and you should have both when travelling to the UK.
+Click here for further information on the EHIC >

 Will travel to Scotland change at all?